Summer Fruit and Berry Sangria

 Pouring sangria from pitcher into glasses and topping with sparkling water.

-Sangria Tips
+Summer Sangria Tips and Variations

 • Putting the ice into the glasses (not in the pitcher) and pouring the sangria over it means that the sangria in the pitcher will not get diluted.